guess-js/guess-js.github.io/content/next.md

 };
 ```

-In the snippet above, we first import the `GuessPlugin` from `guess-webpack`.
+In the snippet above, we import the `GuessPlugin` from `guess-webpack`.
 After that, we export an object literal with a property `webpack`.
-This is the hook which lets us alter the webpack configuration of Next.js.
+This property is the hook which lets us alter the webpack configuration of Next.js.

 The function which we set as the value of the `webpack` property accepts two arguments:

 - `config` - the webpack configuration of our application that we're going to alter
-- Object which contains metadata for the current build.
-Here we can access a flag called `isServer` which indicates if the current webpack invocation is for the build of the server or the client
+- An object which contains metadata for the current build.
+Here we can access a flag called `isServer` which indicates if the current webpack configuration is for the server or the client

-Inside of the `webpack` function we check if this build is part of the server-side rendering that Next.js performs.
-In this case, we just want to return because we don't want Guess.js to perform any prefetching at this phase.
-Otherwise, we push the `GuessPlugin` in the end of the webpack configuration.
+Inside of the `webpack` function, we check if the current invocation is for the server configuration of Next.js.
+In this case, we want to return because we don't want Guess.js to perform any prefetching at this phase.
+Otherwise, we push the `GuessPlugin` at the end of the webpack configuration.

 Notice the argument we pass to the `GuessPlugin` - an object literal with a single property called `reportProvider`.
 Guess.js accepts a report provider which returns the analytics data for the application.
 In this case, we provide the report from the disk.

-Create a file called `routes.json`, in the same directory as `next.config.js`, and add the following content:
+Now create a file called `routes.json`, in the same directory as `next.config.js`, and add the following content:

 ```json
 {